ttomaszek/progresspoint_back/README.md

 - If `AWS_*` vars and `AWS_S3_BUCKET` are set, uploads use S3 via `multer-s3`.
 - Without S3, upload endpoints return a `503` to signal configuration is required.
 - Deleting a profile picture attempts to remove the object from S3 when configured.

-## Notes
-- On startup, [src/index.ts](src/index.ts) validates `DATABASE_URL` and `JWT_SECRET`.
-- Docker Compose backend uses `--accept-data-loss` with `prisma db push`.
-Avoid in production; prefer migrations.
-- Health check: `GET /` → "Server is running".
-- Update CORS origin as needed.

----

-Maintainers can extend this README with detailed API schemas or OpenAPI docs as the project evolves.